pivotal-cf/docs-on-demand-service-broker/creating.html.md

 - `generate-manifest`
   Generate a BOSH manifest for your service instance deployment and output to stdout as YAML, given information about the:
   - BOSH director (stemcells, release names)
-  - service instance (ID, arbitrary parameters, plan properties, IAAS resources)
+  - service instance (ID, request parameters, plan properties, IAAS resources)
   - previous manifest, if this is an upgrade deployment

 - `dashboard-url`